 It is said that the major part of the novel was completed in 1001 and the first books were made in 1008.

-The novel has an engaging story line, skillful psychological descriptions, and the artistic writing style.
+The novel has an attractive story line, skillful psychological descriptions, and the artistic writing style.

-So it is considered the grearest works in the history of Japanese literature.
+So it is considered the greatest works in the history of Japanese literature.

-The work has been read for over 1,000 years.
+The work has been read for over 1,000 years in Japan.

 Since the 20th century, some excellent novelists have been translated into modern Japanese.

-Recently, the manga of the story has appeared.
+Recently, even the manga of the story has appeared.